jimmy-little/jimmy-little.github.io/_posts/blog/2016-02-22-apple-faq-on-the-fbi-request.md

  feature:
  header:

-subheading: Transparency is key in this fight.
+subtitle: Transparency is key in this fight.

 title: Apple’s FAQ on the FBI Request